Sargent Tina Crabapple

 Malus sargentii 'Tina'

-Crabapple — Sargent Tina (Malus sargentii 'Tina') is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 4–5 ft tall and 5–8 ft wide, and needs low to medium water.
+Sargent Tina Crabapple (Malus sargentii 'Tina') is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 4–5 ft tall and 5–8 ft wide, needs low to medium water, and prefers full sun.
 Dwarf form; higher resistance to fireblight.

 Photos